 All the software we’ve looked at brings something to the table and can be an asset in a project manager’s toolset.
 Planning on the cloud can improve communication and give everyone an easy way to see what’s happening.
 It can allow managers to stay aware of what’s going on, too, and improve their ability to solve problems and react to issues.

 All the tools on this list have a free trial available, so you can investigate what they can do without having to shell out upfront.
-In addition to the tools we’ve looked at, there are plenty of others.
-Explore our project management software reviews to see what else is available.

 If you’ve tried using any of the platforms discussed to help your business, please tell us how it went in the comments.
 Thank you for reading.